Skip to main content

 Fostering an Inclusive Workplace

-We are proud to be members of the DSL team, and we all do our part to model our shared values, support professional growth and knowledge sharing, and make DSL a great place to work through a strong work-life balance.
-Our internal DEI Committee prioritizes a safe, inclusive, accessible, and belonging working environment for all.
+We are dedicated to our roles as stewards of Oregon's lands and waters, and we each do our part to model our shared values, support professional growth and knowledge sharing, and make DSL a great place to work through a strong work-life balance.
+Our internal DEI Committee prioritizes a safe, inclusive, accessible, and belonging working environment for all as well as opportunities for learning and connection.
 Our employees also attend trainings like Oregon’s Statewide Diversity, Equity and Inclusion Conference.